 So that is where I am going to end this blog.
 Julie taught our friends Amy and Anna the same trick and the 9 of them flew to Hawaii for free.
 I didn’t even get into how to start getting free Hyatt, Marriott, and Southwest points.
 I will keep that for another blog.

 If you are thinking you don’t have a card that is giving you the best rewards, I highly recommend the Chase Sapphire and the Chase United.
-I’m going to shamelessly link my Sapphire referral link and Julie’s United referral link in case any of you decide you want to open up one of these cards (we get free miles if people sign up using our links!!!)
+I’m going to shamelessly link my Sapphire referral link and my United referral link in case any of you decide you want to open up one of these cards.
 They are both free for the first year.
 I will probably close our Sapphire cards after the first year and keep our United ones open because the free bags alone pays for themselves.

 If you have any questions, please ask away!!!
 I promise she nor I are selling anything!!!
 Just trying to share how we are taking these trips for free!
 We want everyone to travel for free like us!!!
 Also, go back and read my other blog that explains the benefits of the Chase Sapphire and the Chase United Cards.
 Lastly, there is someone called The Points Guy who is famous for teaching people how to travel for free.
 Check him out!